frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

-10. In the dev-apd namespace, one of the developers has performed a rolling update and upgraded the application to a newer version.
+09. (沒有在指定的節點上操作!!!)
+In the dev-apd namespace, one of the developers has performed a rolling update and upgraded the application to a newer version.
 But somehow, application pods are not being created.
     To regain the working state, rollback the application to the previous version.

-    After rolling the deployment back, on the controlplane node, save the image currently in use to the /root/records/rolling-back-record.txt file and increase the replica count to 3.
+    After rolling the deployment back, ****on the controlplane node****, **save the image currently in use to the /root/records/**rolling-back-record.txt file and increase the replica count to 3.

     You can SSH into the cluster2 using ssh cluster2-controlplane command.